 For some this might be quite surprising.
 After all, when it comes to the brain, an MRI does more than provide a static image; it measures volume, thickness, neuronal tract density and even activity.
 In fact, research shows there are structural differences between the brains of patients with diseases like schizophrenia or Alzheimer’s Disease (AD) and the normal brain.
 One may believe that if you have a mental health problem, surely an MRI could spot it?

 However, it is not quite so simple.
 The structural differences shown in research are averages over groups of patients.
 The brain of every individual is slightly different, so a structural change that suggests schizophrenia in one person may be normal in another.
-Additionally, there is the problem of diseases with shared symptoms, can share changes on MRI too.
+Additionally, there is the problem of diseases with shared symptoms, which can share changes on MRI too.
 Knowing where the dividing line is can be difficult.

-Recently, though, some in clinicians are beginning to find a line.
+Recently, though, some clinicians are beginning to find the line.
 While MRI has limited clinical use in diagnosing diseases with developmental origin such as schizophrenia or autism (neurodevelopmental) – its use is growing for diseases caused by neuron loss such as dementia (neurodegenerative).
 This is especially the case in Memory Clinics, where MRI is quickly becoming an integral diagnostic tool.